It’s been how long?

 I know….

-– It’s been a while.
+• It’s been a while.

-– I’m not even trying to apologise.
+• I’m not even trying to apologize.

-– I’m sorry.
+• I’m sorry.

-– I completely screwed up the goals I set myself.
+• I completely screwed up the goals I set myself.

-– I promise to do better.
+• I promise to do better.

-– I have new goals.
+• I have new goals.

-So where do I go from here?
-Don’t know, don’t care and I’m not making any promises.
+So, where do I go from here?
+Don’t know, don’t care, and I’m not making any promises.

-Happy 2020, take care and stay tuned…maybe.
+Happy 2020—take care and stay tuned… maybe.

 “Life is what happens to you while you’re busy making other plans.”

-… why does that not apply to writing?
+… why doesn’t that apply to writing?

 1. Starting to write is so much harder than actually writing.